jamonholmgren/flame/docs/commands.md

 npx flame upgrade react-native --interactive --from=0.72.2 --to=auto --list --only=somefile.mm
 ```

+Options:

+- `--interactive`: Run in interactive mode.
+This is the most useful mode.
+- `--from=[auto|<version>]`: The version to upgrade from.
+Defaults to the version specified in `package.json`.
+- `--to=[auto|<version>]`: The version to upgrade to.
+Defaults to the latest version of React Native on NPM.
+- `--list`: List the files that will be upgraded and exit.
+- `--only=filename`: Only upgrade the specified file (or any filename that includes this string).
+- `--debug`: Print verbose debug information as the upgrade runs.

+Hints:

+- Interactive mode is the most useful.
+It will ask you questions and guide you through the upgrade process.
+- If a file has moved, we are not currently able to find it nor move it for you.
+You'll need to move it manually or upgrade moved files manually.
+In the future, we will add ways to find those files either manually or automatically.
+- If you've customized some files extensively, you may need to manually apply the changes.
+Over time, Flame AI will get better at handling these cases.

 ## EXPERIMENTAL: Interactive Code Editing and Authoring Mode

 The interactive mode is one of Flame's most exciting features, but it's still **very much a work in progress.** It allows you to chat with the AI, load files, list files, and make modifications to code using plain English.